 |

-Gear Cutting This illustration shows the vertical attachment in position.
-The headstock and motor drive assembly was removed from the lathe and fastened to the end of a solid bar.
-The bar was then located in the spigot hole left by the headstock.
-The headstock spindle assembly was arranged to slide in and out of the headstock casting, aided by a large spring.
-The arrangement illustrated shows the dividing head mounted on a T slotted milling table, holding a gear which is being generated with a modular cutter held in an arbor on the end of the headstock spindle.
+Gear Cutting and vertical Milling and drilling work This illustration shows the vertical milling and drilling attachment in position.
+The headstock and motor drive assembly are removed from the lathe and fastened to the end of a solid steel bar.
+The bar is then located into and locked in the spigot hole left by the headstock.
+To provide a vertical feed, the headstock spindle assembly is arranged to slide in and out of the headstock casting, return being by a large coil spring..
+The arrangement illustrated shows the maker's dividing head, mounted on the accessory T-slotted milling table, holding a gear which is being generated by a modular cutter held in an arbor on the end of the head

 |